7thLucas/full-app-6a2da-0abc4-4708/_doc/product-overview.md

 - AI-powered chat interface
 - Coding help (code generation, debugging, explanation, review)
 - General question answering and conversation
+- **Multilingual UI** — language switcher to toggle interface language (Indonesian, English, and more)
 - Personal use (single-owner app)

 ## What It Is Not (Current Scope)